rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 peripheral are laid out close together, and are tightly packed.

-CMSIS is a library by NXP which sets up all these memory addresses as macros for you.
+CMSIS is a library written by engineers at NXP, and it sets up all these memory addresses as macros for you.
+@@
 To see how it works let's look at the setup for the DAC (Digital to Analog Converter).
+@@
+The DAC is a device which can take a digital value, and turns it into an analog output, it's controlled with only 3 registers, the functions of which we'll look at in a later chapter.
 @@
 In `LPC17xx.h` you'll find a long list of struct definitions and a series of raw memory addresses.